IvanBobkovich/IvanProgram/documentation/Software Requirements Specification.md

 * The user confirms the removal of the client;
 * Record is deleted from database;
 * If error occurs, then error message displays;
 * When a client is deleted, a confirmation window appears, and the row in the table of this client turns red.
-The data in the other tables does not change;
+The data in the other tables does not change.

 ![](delete_client.PNG)
 <br>Pic.
 2.4 Delete client dialog.